MStolz-MSc/Coursera_Applied_Data_Science/README.md

 # Coursera_Capstone
 This project aims to analyse data about collision accidents in Seattle.

-The main python script is "Collisions_Seattle.py" in the "scripts" subdirectory.
+The main python file is named "Collision_Seattle.ipynb"